Fine-grained Soundscape Control for Augmented Hearing: Experiments and Results

 \squishlist \item {\it Orange Pi model:} This model has 0.498M parameters and is designed for the Orange Pi platform which offers the higher computational capacity. \item {\it Raspberry Pi model:} A compressed variant of above model designed for the Raspberry Pi platform, featuring frequency-domain compression, reduced number of layers, and smaller latent dimensions to meet computational constraints. \item {\it NeuralAids model:} Our custom model with 0.502M parameters, designed for the NeuralAids platform. \item {\it Waveformer (baseline):} The baseline model from Semantic Hearing~\cite{semantichearing} with 1.207M parameters. \squishend

 Table~\ref{tab:model_comparison} shows the source separation performance for each model.
 The Orange Pi model achieves the best performance, outperforming both our lightweight NeuralAids model and the Waveformer baseline.
-Notably, our Orange Pi model has superior performance with less than half the parameters of Waveformer (0.498M vs 1.207M), demonstrating the efficiency of our architecture design.\footnote{Audio samples, with PC chair approval: \url{https://youtu.be/ZapfKu2I6HI}}.
+Notably, our Orange Pi model has superior performance with less than half the parameters of Waveformer (0.498M vs 1.207M), demonstrating the efficiency of our architecture design.